quba42/flexpart_containerization/README.md

 8. Run your first example simulation using default parameters: `./run_alpendac_prototype.sh`

 > Note that the creation of any volume containing relevant Flexpart input data will work instead of steps 4-6 above.

+# Usage
+# Contribution Guidelines
+# Repository Structure
+# Tags and Version History

+This repository currently includes two tags in it's history.
+The `alpendac_portotype` tag marks the final point in this repositories history that is referenced by the bachelors thesis that originally motivated this project.
+(The final version of this bachelors thesis can be found under `documentation/bachelors_thesis.pdf`.)

+The `legacy_history` tag marks the point in the history at which this repository was extracted from its non public parent repository to form a stand alone project.

+Any future tags should mark the point at which a specific container image is released in a specific version.
+Version tags for containers should use the following format: `<container_name>_<contained_software_version>-<container_version>`
+For example, the point in the history that first provides a container image containing FLEXPART version `9.3.2e` would be tagged with `flexpart_9.3.2e-1`.
+Any flexpart images built from this point in the history would then be tagged (using the Docker tag mechanism) with `flexpart/flexpart:9.3.2e-1`.

 # A Note on Licensing